EGI-Federation/documentation/content/en/providers/high-throughput-compute/htcondor-ce-accounting/_index.md

   STARTD_ATTRS = $(STARTD_ATTRS) ApelSpecs
   ```

-- A _relative_ spec value can be assigned to the `StartD`, as a
-  factor to the average spec value assigned to the CE.
-HTCondor-CE APEL
+- A _relative_ spec value, as a factor to the average spec value on to the CE.
-  accounting directly weights resource usage by the relative StartD spec factor.
+  HTCondor-CE APEL accounting then weights resource usage by the relative spec factor.

   In the `StartD` configuration, define `ApelScaling` as a number; values above
   1 mean the performance is above average.
 Also add `ApelScaling` to the